Frequently Asked Questions about OCA

 - We embrace educational technology as a powerful tool to be mastered and used responsibly for students to flourish as 21st century learners and producers.

 - We draw on many learning disciplines and tools available to develop the person already inside each child to his or her fullest Torah and academic potential.

 3. What is the Ohr Chadash position on co-ed classes?

 - Out of our commitment to excellence, Ohr Chadash provides equality in learning to boys and girls so each benefits from the learning strengths of the other in a religiously appropriate way.

 - In mixed classes learning equality is demonstrated, mutual skills are enhanced, social skills are developed, and respect for gender and individual differences are learned.
 At the appropriate age we regard co-ed learning as an enrichment strategy.

 4. When do girls and boys go into separate classes?

-- In 4th grade girls and boys are separated for limudei kodesh studies.
-In 5th grade and up they are separated for all classes.
-In order to be fiscally responsible, enrollment numbers may determine a later start for the separation of general studies classes.
+- In 5th grade and up girls and boys are separated for limudei kodesh studies.
+Beginning in 2020, 5th grade and up will be separated for both general studies and limudei kodesh classes.

 5. Where do students from the 8th grade graduating class go to high school?